Arteritis, Temporal

 - 80% of cases occur at ages 70 to 80 years.

-- Women are affected about 2 to 3 times more than men in persons of Northern European descent.
+- Women are affected approximately 3 times more than men in persons of Northern European descent.

 - Most common vasculitis in individuals of Northern European descent